Visualizing Privacy-Relevant Data Flows in Android Applications: Approach

 After the slicing process is complete, the Slicing Engine generates text files with privacy-relevant program slices and transfers them to Visualizer for further analysis.

-Instead of high-effort random sampling, Alice (cf.~Section~\ref{problem}) can now use SliceViz to generate program slices originating from all privacy-relevant data sources, and visualize and explain these slices to Bob.
-As a result, Alice and Bob can complete the DPIA with reduced manual labor.
+Instead of relying on high-effort random sampling, Alice (cf.~\Cref{example}) can use SliceViz to quickly obtain a high-level overview of all privacy risks in the Android application.
+She can then examine each individual slice in detail, tracing how data flows within the app, and explain these flows to Bob.
+As a result, Alice and Bob can complete the DPIA with significantly less manual labor.